-- if the life insured dies after the Expiry Date or is diagnosed as terminally ill within the 12 months immediately before the Expiry Date, - for terminal illness if the life insured does not meet our Plan definition of terminal illness, - for critical illness if the life insured does not meet our Plan definition either for total permanent disability, or for one of the critical illnesses on our list, - for critical illness if the cover period ceases within 30 days of diagnosis of the critical illness or within six months of the diagnosis of total permanent disability, - if any medical or other evidence is not supplied when we ask for it, or - for critical illness if it is a result of any of the following excluded causes: - alcohol or drug abuse, - HIV/AIDS (except where specifically included under the critical illnesses definition), - self-inflicted injury, or - war and civil commotion.
+- if the life insured dies after the Expiry Date, - for terminal illness if the life insured is diagnosed as terminally ill within 12 months before the Expiry Date, - for terminal illness if the life insured does not meet our Plan definition of terminal illness, - for critical illness if the life insured does not meet our Plan definition either for total permanent disability, or for one of the critical illnesses on our list, - for critical illness if the cover period ceases within 30 days of diagnosis of the critical illness or within six months of the diagnosis of total permanent disability, - if any medical or other evidence is not supplied when we ask for it. or - for critical illness if it is a result of any of the following Excluded Causes: - alcohol or drug abuse, - HIV/AIDS (except where specifically included under the critical illnesses definition), - self-inflicted injury, or - war and civil commotion.

-Other sections that apply to Combined Life and Critical Illness Benefit: E,F,G,H. Also D if Waiver Of Premium applies to your Plan.
+Other sections that apply to Combined Life and Critical Illness Benefit: E,F,G, and H. Also D if Waiver of Premium applies to your Plan.